MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/advanced-data-residency.md

 ### Starting Data Migration

-After a customer has received their Advanced Data Residency licenses,  the customer will need to signal that they are ready to schedule data migration, if one is necessary.
-To signal your tenant is ready for its data migration, the customer administrator will visit the Data Location section of the Microsoft 365 Admin Console within the Settings -> Org Settings -> Organization Profile area.
-From here the customer administrator will be able to see the current location of their data-at-rest and what _Local Region Geography_ their customer data will be migrated to, Please Note: Data migration will not be scheduled until the customer administrator has executed this task.
+After a customer has received their Advanced Data Residency licenses,  the customer will need to signal that they're ready to schedule data migration, if one is necessary.
+To signal your tenant is ready for its data migration, the customer administrator visits the Data Location section of the Microsoft 365 Admin Console within the Settings -> Org Settings -> Organization Profile area.
+From here the customer administrator will be able to see the current location of their data-at-rest and what _Local Region Geography_ their customer data will be migrated to, Please Note: Data migration won't be scheduled until the customer administrator has executed this task.
 Further, the migration expectation discussed elsewhere in this documentation  won't start being tracked until this task has been executed by the customer administrator.

-Once the customer signal is received, they'll be provided with their opt-in date and the target date of completion.
+Once the customer signal is received, they are provided with their opt-in date and the target date of completion.

 In addition to a notification posted to the Message Center upon completion, the Data Location section in the Microsoft 365 Admin Console will also be updated as each workload requiring a data migration is complete.

 ### Migration Expectations

-Microsoft will use reasonable efforts to try to complete an Advanced Data Residency add-on customer migration within twelve (12) months from the time the customer administrator has signaled they're ready for migration.
+Microsoft uses reasonable efforts to try to complete an Advanced Data Residency add-on customer migration within twelve (12) months from the time the customer administrator has signaled they're ready for migration.
 However, Microsoft may not be able to complete the migration within this timeframe for all customers.
 For example, larger or more complex customers or situations outside of Microsoft's control may require additional time to complete the migration.
 Advanced Data Residency add-on customers also receive prioritized migration services for their tenants over the legacy Move Program migration option.
 These migration expectations also apply to all ADR EDU customers as well.
 Customers utilizing the legacy Move Program for a data migration who don't have the Advanced Data Residency feature, will instead follow [Legacy Move Program Migration Expectations](m365-dr-legacy-move-program.md#migration-expectations).

 Data moves are a back-end service operation with minimal impact to end-users.
 We adhere to the [Microsoft Online Services Service Level Agreement (SLA)](https://go.microsoft.com/fwlink/p/?LinkId=523897) for availability so there's nothing that customers need to prepare for or to monitor during the move.
 Notification of any service maintenance is done if needed.